zhou-lei5/MRAS/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use MRAS:

 ``` r
 library(MRAS)